psrenergy-docs/sddp-release-notes/docs/sddp17.2.md

 ## Fixed bugs

 * GUI
-  * Included the failure duration field in the import/export of the renewable plant configuration, thermal plant configuration and hydro plant configuration screeens
+  * included the failure duration field in the import/export of the renewable plant configuration, thermal plant configuration and hydro plant configuration screeens